Advanced Plot Customization

 Zoom plot area

-Using the function coord_cartesian()
+Using the function coord_cartesian() from the

-package, we can zoom in on specific coordinates of
+ggplot2 package, we can zoom in on specific coordinates of

 interest in our plot.